jwikman/nab-al-tools/extension/README.md

 #### NAB: Create translation XLF for new language

 Creates and opens a new translation file for selected target language with the option to match translations from BaseApp to get you going.
-The new translation file is saved as `<language-code>.xlf` in workspace translation folder.
+The new translation file is saved as `<app-name>.<language-code>.xlf` in workspace translation folder.
 Note that there is no validation of the new target language code.
 ![Create translation XLF for new language](images/gifs/CreateTranslationXlfNewLanguage.gif)

 ### Other Features